smburke2818/exercise/demo.md

-First line
+this is the first line
-second line
+this is the second line
-and third
+and the third